Doivssel/LASSO-/README.md

 ## How to use it

+Firstly you need to create an instance of the LASSO class.
+Then you can use the train method of that class.
+I may in the future implement other method to get the accuracy, the error and to make prediction.

+The train method takes in the following parameters,

+1. **y**: array, expected value
+2. **X**: array, variables of the data
+3. **iters**: int, number of iteration
+4. **lamb**: float, determine how restrictive the model will be
+5. **method**: string, either "Fast" or "Normal", choose which algorithm to use either proximal descent of fast proximal descent, if not precised it use fast proximal gradient, better for convergence speed, computation time is roughly the same for both method
+6. **stepsize**: string, either "Backtracking" or "Constant", choose which method will be used to determine the stepsize, if not precised it use the constant stepsize, better for computation time, convergence speed is roughly the same for both stepsize method.

+*For the dimension of the array, look at the example

 ## How it work

+I won't go too much into the details here but here is quick expalanation of how this work.
 Let's take a quick example, let's suppose that we have a dataset giving us the salary and the age of a group of people.
 If we plot this data on a
 2d plane we would obtain a graph that would more or less look like that.